-And with actually only one single first party Wii U game in 2016, the anticipation had been huge for what the company must have had put together in that year for the Nintendo Switch and what its internal teams, which underwent a restructuring process the year before, have created.
+And with actually only one single first party Wii U game in 2016, the anticipation was huge for what the company must have had put together in that year for the Nintendo Switch and what its internal teams, which underwent a restructuring process the year before, had been onto.

-For a more clear view on it and also to take Nintendo at its word regarding a better launch compared to the Wii U, I’ve created the following timeline comparison putting the Switch’s game releases until the end of the year side to side with the game releases of the Wii U in the same time interval after its launch:
+For a more clear view on the matter and to take Nintendo at its word regarding a better launch compared to the Wii U, I created the above timeline putting the Switch’s game releases until the end of the year side to side with the game releases of the Wii U in the same time interval after its launch.

-Of course by far not everything is perfect with the games situation on the Nintendo Switch, but there are a lot of good titles from many companies to be found and a new 3D Mario game, a new 3D Zelda game, a new Splatoon and a new IP from Nintendo all in just 9 months is actually all very big and I think the size of these titles gets lost very easily in between the great number of discussions about the console, less so today and after E3 than directly after the launch though.
+Of course by far not everything is perfect with the games situation on the Nintendo Switch, but there are a lot of good titles from many companies to be found and a new 3D Mario game, a new 3D Zelda game, a new Splatoon and a new IP from Nintendo all in just 9 months is actually all really big, I think the size of these titles just gets lost way too easily in between many discussions about the console, less so today and after E3 than directly after the launch though.

 What's your opinion?
 How positively would you interpret the timeline comparison?
 Has Nintendo holden it’s promise and is about to deliver a better launch period and game ecosystem with the Nintendo Switch than it did with the Wii U?

 Watch next: This nice trailer with games magically playing themselves without anyone moving their fingers to control the console that was previously at the top of this article: